aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

 ```

 #### Step2: Review and update the base.tfvars
-Review base.tfvars and update the values for the variable(s).
-The following shows some examples for the variables.
+Create a Terraform variable definition file called base.tfvars and update the values for the variable(s).
+The following shows an example for the variables for the EKS Terraform stack.
 Ensure you verify and replace all the values for these variables.
 You can get the VPC ID and subnet IDs from the VPC stack output.

 ```shell script
 region             = "us-west-2"